Michail-Marakis/Performance-Analysis-Complex-Networked-Systems/README.md

 ---

 ## How to Run
-> **Note:** Ensure that the paths to the Rotten Tomatoes dataset and the pretrained TinyBERT model are correctly configured according to your local paths before running the experiments.Create and activate a Conda environment, install the project dependencies, and run the Flower application:
+> **Note:** Ensure that the paths to the Rotten Tomatoes dataset and the pretrained TinyBERT model are correctly configured according to your local paths before running the experiments.
+Create and activate a Conda environment, install the project dependencies, and run the Flower application:

 ```bash
 conda create --name env_name python=3.11